igneus/gly/README.md

 One of the most popular solutions for typesetting quadratic notation used for the Gregorian chant is [Gregorio][gregorio].

-However, I have several objections against it's input format.
+Gregorio is a great tool, but I really don't like it's default input format [gabc][gabc] - it's not very well readable, pain to write, and too restrictive (for some reason doesn't support other than the predefined header fields).
-That led me to designing an alternative, Gregorio-inspired notation format, which compiles to pure Gregorio GABC (which I don't like writing manually).
+That led me to designing an alternative, Gregorio-inspired notation format, which compiles to pure Gregorio gabc.

 ## Features

+__gly language__
 * music separated from lyrics
   * no need of the ubiquitous and tedious parentheses
   * separation of "material and form" -> easy copying of the music or